ttu/office-slack-bot/README.md

 #### Free meeting rooms, current events & book a room

-Free meeting rooms lists rooms that are free and duration how long they are available.
-Current events lists next 2 events for each calendar defined in the configuration file.
+Free meeting rooms shows a list of rooms that are free and duration how long they are available.
+Current events shows a list of next 2 events for each calendar defined in the configuration file.
 Book a room makes a reservation for the next X minutes if that time is available.
+Bookings made with the SlackBot can also be cancelled by the same user.

 Uses [Google Calendar API](https://developers.google.com/google-apps/calendar/v3/reference/).
 Meeting room calendars are defined in the configuration file.
 Booker info from [Slack User Info](https://api.slack.com/methods/users.info).